-As mentioned earlies; local governments in the United States are collectively running a 13% structural budget deficit.
-This deficit is structural in the sense that even when revenues "recover" - that is, when the recossion is over and the economy is expanding again - these lefticits will one go oway.
-The only means for climinating these deficits is either to shift the revenue curve up - by any, increasing tax rates or adding new sources of revenue- or by shifting the cost curve down.
+As mentioned earlier, local governments in the United States are collectively running a 12% structural budget deficit.
+This deficit is structural in the sense that even when revenues "recover" - that is, when the recession is over and the economy is expanding again - these deficits will not go away.
+The only means for eliminating these deficits is either to shift the revenue curve up - by say, increasing tax rates or adding new sources of revenue - or by shifting the cost curve down.

 There are two ways to shift the cost curve down: eliminate services or become more efficient in the services that are delivered.
-Under the assumption that cities do not want to increase tax rates or add new taxes, the question becomes how hard will it be to close these structural deficits through cost estudions.
+Under the assumption that cities do not want to increase tax rates or add new taxes, the question becomes how hard will it be to close these structural deficits through cost reduction alone?

-Assuming that the structural deficit ratio that applies to local governments nationally also applies to the 100 cities in our sample, these roo cities together are nunning a collective 5.2, a lillion budget deficit.
-Since the point of this study is to help cities identify areas where they should he locking for savings opportunities, let's try to undetestand what level of performance improvement would be required to climinate a deficit of this magnitude.
+Assuming that the structural deficit ratio that applies to local governments nationally also applies to the 100 cities in our sample, these 100 cities together are running a collective \$2.3 billion budget deficit.
+Since the point of this study is to help cities identify areas where they should be looking for savings opportunities, let's try to understand what level of performance improvement would be required to eliminate a deficit of this magnitude.

-Figure 6: Cost Servings Opportunity Associated with Efficiency Improvement.
+Figure 6: Cost Savings Opportunity Associated with Efficiency Improvements

-Based on an analysis of the spending included in this study, if any given city maved up one quintile in the ranking, they would effectively climinate on average 1; 8% of their neptrating costs.
-In other words, cities do not necessarily need to aspire costs.
-In other words, cities do not necessarily need to aspire costs.
-In other words, cities do not necessarily need to aspire achieve substantial savings.
+Based on an analysis of the spending included in this study, if any given city moved up one quintile in the ranking, they would effectively eliminate on average 15% of their operating Costs.
+In other words, cities do not necessarily need to aspire to move to "best practice" status in the rankings in order to achieve substantial savings.
 A more modest level of improvement can actually yield large expenditure reductions.
-If all of the cities in the bottom four quintiles sinply moved up one quintile in performance (which would require a 1; 8% improvement in efficiency on average), \$5.1 billion in total savings would be generated (see Figure 6).
-That is more than double of what is required to eliminate the collective \$3.3 hillion deficit.
-If cities in the hottom two quintiles moved to the median level of performance, \$4.7 billion in savings would be realized.
-In other words, the 100 cities in our snapple could tan a collective operating surplus without any operating improvements in the top 60 performers.
-Clearly, the value that can be created through relatively modest imprevements in efficiency is substantial.
+If all of the cities in the bottom four quintiles simply moved up one quintile in performance (which would require a 15% improvement in efficiency on average), \$5.1 billion in total savings would be generated (see Figure 6).
+That is more than double of what is required to eliminate the collective \$2.3 billion deficit.
+If cities in the bottom two quintiles moved to the median level of performance, \$4.7 billion in savings would be realized.
+In other words, the 100 cities in our sample could run a collective operating surplus without any operating improvements in the top 60 performers.
+Clearly, the value that can be created through relatively modest improvements in efficiency is substantial.

 How much effort would it take to make this level of improvement?
-One of the interesting findings of this analysis is that efficiency within a city can vary ax widely as efficiency across cities.
+One of the interesting findings of this analysis is that efficiency within a city can vary as widely as efficiency across cities.
 As you can see in Figure 7 the average standard deviation in efficiency within cities is nearly the same as the standard deviation across cities.